 - Can be stained and finished.

-- Offer the appearance and durability of solid wood at a more affordable price.
+- Offer the appearance and durability of solid wood at a budget-friendly price.

-- Engineered with a solid wood fiber core for a heavy feel that's closer to that of a solid wood door.
+- Engineered with a solid core made of wood fiber for a heavy feel that's closer to that of a solid wood door.

 - Available with smooth or textured finishes, including a wood-grain surface that mimics the look and feel of a solid wood door.